TabletopAdventures/tabletopadventures.github.io/README.md

 > Date must be in the form `YYYY-MM-DD`.

 3.  **Write Your Content**: Below the `---`, write your session notes using standard Markdown.

-    ```markdown
-    # Boom!
-    The Alchemists' Guild celebrated another successful "unscheduled atmospheric
-    restructuring," which left a surprisingly neat crater where their building used to be.
-    Commander Vimes of the City Watch surveyed the scene, noting that the only thing
-    spreading faster than the soot was the paperwork required to investigate it.

-    Ultimately, the Guild's only real crime was managing to vaporize three street food
-    vendors, tragically leaving no one to sell a sausage-in-a-bun to the onlookers.
-    ```

 Save the file, and it will automatically appear in the correct order on your campaign's timeline page.